linuxacademy/content-aws-alexa_skill_builder/instructions/DeveloperConsoleLab.md

 ```
 ask new --url https://github.com/linuxacademy/content-alexa-skillbuilder.git
 ?
 Please type in your new skill name, alphanumeric only: example-skill
 [Warn]: Downloading skill template from unofficial resource.
-Please make
-sure you understand what each script is doing to best protect yourself
+Please make sure you understand what each script is doing to best protect yourself from malicious usage?
-from malicious usage
-?
 Would you still like to continue execution ?
 Yes
 Skill The Linux Academy Lab Skill has been created based on the chosen template
 In this example, ASK CLI prompts for a skill name.
 You can provide a skill name with the --skill-name or -n parameter.
 ```